abdulrahman-b0/HijrahDateTime/CODE_OF_CONDUCT.md

 Modesty: Ensure that all communication and content shared within the community is modest and respectful.

-Prohibition of Inappropriate Content: Avoid sharing or discussing content that is inappropriate or offensive according to Islamic values, including but not limited to, explicit material, alcohol, and gambling.
+Prohibition of Inappropriate Content: Avoid sharing or discussing content that is inappropriate or offensive according to Islamic values, including but not limited to, alcohol, gambling, or sexual content.

 Language: Use language that is respectful and free from profanity or blasphemy.